victoria-parker/frontdesk-logger/README.md

 **Tech used:** Node js, Express, Mongodb, Mongoose, EJS, CSS, Passport, Bootstrap

 I built this MVP following the MVC pattern with Nodejs as server environment and Express as framework.
-For the views I used EJS, I really enjoy using it as it reminds me of PHP.
+For the views I used EJS, I really enjoy using it.
 For dealing with the database it uses Mongoose as the DB used is MongoDB.
 For dealing with authentication it uses Passport. js and for the styling I used mainly Bootstrap.

 ## Optimizations